SDuari/Supervised-Keyword-Extraction/README.md

 # Description
 The testing phase of the proposed supervised framework consists of the following steps.

-  1. Select candidate keywords from each document, and con- struct the corresponding graph-of-text.
+  1. Select candidate keywords from each document, and construct the corresponding graph-of-text.
   2. Extract select node properties as features from each graph-of-text.
   3. Predict keywords using the pre-trained model.